So you can now actually study Harry Potter LAW in university, so sign us UP

 The course is called 'An interface between Fantasy Fiction Literature and Law: Special focus on Rowling's Potterverse'.

-It will begin in December at one of the top law universities in Kolkata, West Bengal.
+It started in December at one of the top law universities in Kolkata, West Bengal.

 One of the course classes is about how social and class rights in India can be equated to the 'enslavement of house-elves and the marginalisation of werewolves'.
 We know, madness.